Auditions are a pain.

 Remember: you want to be the most convenient choice!

-Sending the audio as an e-mail attachment is also more convenient for the audition compiler (which is one of my many job titles).
-Having to click on a WeTransfer, Google Drive or Dropbox link is an extra layer of difficulty for someone (like me) dealing with hundreds of auditions.
-Being able to just drag an e-mail attachment into a folder is so much easier.
+Sending the audio as an e-mail attachment is also more convenient for the producer because having to click on a WeTransfer, Google Drive, or Dropbox link is an extra layer of difficulty for someone (like me) dealing with hundreds of auditions.
+Being able to drag an e-mail attachment into a folder is so much easier.

-Of course, some agencies or platforms will require you deliver the sample following their process, so this rule is specifically for Voquent and what you should generally do if you aren’t specifically told anything else.
+Of course, some agencies or platforms will require you to deliver the sample following their process.
+So this rule is specifically for Voquent.

 In almost every situation, a producer or client will be reviewing dozens (sometimes hundreds) of auditions, so they will not have time to respond to your e-mail chasing for feedback.

-If you have been selected, then someone will be in touch.
-If not, then just chalk it up to experience and keep an eye out for the next opportunity.
-We very rarely get individual feedback from our customers, and the Voquent producers just don’t have the time to get back to everyone individually unfortunately.
+Someone will be in touch if you're chosen.
+If not, then chalk it up to experience and keep an eye out for the next opportunity.

 7. Follow the brief